evansinho/Twitter-Redesign/README.md

     4. List of people who follow this user.
 7. At the end extend your MVP app with one simple feature of your choice.

+## Future features

+1. Add chat functionalities to the application.
+2. Ability of users to comment and make other reactions to a post aside liking a post.

 ## Built With

 - Ruby v2.6.5